devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

 ### Create the IAM policy

-We want to be careful which AWS services and resources we expose through the credentials we are creating and so we need to create an AWS IAM policy that only provides what is necessary to update your S3 deployment bucket and invalidate the files that the CloudFront distribution is hosting.
+We want to be careful which AWS services and resources we expose through the credentials we are creating, so we need to create an AWS IAM policy that only provides what is necessary to update your S3 deployment bucket and invalidate the files that the CloudFront distribution is hosting.

 1. Open the AWS IAM service console.
 1. Choose `Policies`.